hehteram/Corella/README.md

 # Corella
-A Private Multi Server Learning Approach based on Correlated Queries
+This is the code for the paper \textbf{Corella: A Private Multi Server Learning Approach based on Correlated Queries}